Meet the team

 Youth Worker responsible for Spark, PEACH Girls (Saturdays) & Character Education Programme

 Our Youth Worker, Amy, is in charge of Saturdays at Baytree and Spark, our main provision for girls aged 13+.
-Amy graduated from Oxford in June 2015 with a degree in History and Spanish Literature, and combines her front-line work at Baytree with a role in policy at the Department for Education.
+Amy graduated from Oxford in June 2015 with a degree in History and Spanish Literature, and combines her front-line work at Baytree with a role at the Department for International Development.
 The best thing about working at Baytree for Amy is the opportunity to develop trusting relationships with the teens who come through the door and see them learn to feel comfortable and confident in themselves here.
-Outside of the office she loves being outside, climbing, and reading – especially poetry.
+Outside of the office she loves being outdoors, climbing, and reading – especially poetry.

 Into School Coordinator & ESOL Tutor